zaidi280/web-application-project/README.md

   - An admin may not delete an appointment whose date is inferior to the current day.
 - Search
   - u can type the username and click search it will redirect u to a page where u will find all the patients with the name that u typed in a table
+- Add Consultation
+  - -a button will redirect u to the Consultation UI so all u have to do is to fill the form and click submit and it will redirect u to a page where u will find the Consultation on the table (it s a session)
 - disconnect
   -  destroy the session and comeback to the authentifiaction UI
+## Future Features
+- a dashboard for admin and doctor
+- more controls on the Crud bottons
+-  About the Consultation : Once the introduced data is saved, the application should redirect the user to the appointment interface.
+Attended appointments, i.e., which have already assigned to a consultation, should be displayed in green color.
+- adding a registre UI where the patient can make an account and add an appointment where it will be accepted or denied on admin UI
+- adding an index page where u can find some advice on how we protecte ourself from different Diseases this page will be redirected to the patient who have an account
+- u can post a question to the doctor and he can answer u
+- a Calender of when the office is open and the doctor is available will be displayed to the patient
+- the app will be available with french and english language
+- improving the security of the app (the app made with Get method so it will be repliced with Post method)
+## Dependencies
+-100% php
+-poo
+-pdo
+## What's the app looks like